k3rn31/dotfiles/README.md

 productivity.

 My main terminal is [st](https://st.suckless.org/), which is configured at compile time.
-In this repository there is the `config.h` file, but it isn't really a dotfile since it is not read at runtime.
-I maintain my own [PKGBUILD](https://github.com/k3rn31/st) to configure, build and install my own flavour of *st*.
+This repository has a submodule pointing to my own [PKGBUILD](https://github.com/k3rn31/st), used to build and install my own flavour of *st*.

 My Emacs setup is also included in the repository.
 The [configuration](.emacs.d/configuration.org) is done in _literate